AgentD/diy-linux-guide/crosscc.md

 [OpenSUSE](https://www.opensuse.org/).

 The toolchain we are building generates 32 bit ARM code intended to run on a Raspberry Pi 3.
-[Musl](https://www.musl-libc.org/) is used a C standard library implementation.
-It should be possible to use the instructions provided here to any other system with some minor adjustments (i.e. read the manuals and do some thinking, don't just go ahead brainlessly).
+[Musl](https://www.musl-libc.org/) is used as a C standard library implementation.

 ## Directory Setup